ArianWeber/pg-tools/doc/expose.md

 transient error :Sensor

 # Validität unter Ausschluss von Fehlern
-# 'no_erros' kann hier automatisch generiert wrden
+# 'no_erros' kann hier automatisch generiert werden
 specify "The train" do
     assuming "there are no errors" => no_errors do it "reaches BEP" => :"G Tain.position > #{BEP}"